 The Gaudy on 15 September 2018 was a major celebration for St Hilda’s College, marking 125 years since its foundation.
 One of my ammonite pendants was presented to the guest speaker – Katty Kay.

-Some of the work I showed is already on my web shop .
-The rest will be soon.
-The ranges are
+All of the work I showed is already on my web shop .

 - Ammonites – St Hilda’s symbol